Susan Cholette, Ph.D.

-Susan Cholette is an Associate Professor of Decision Sciences in the College of Business at San Francisco State University where she teaches graduate and undergraduate classes in operations, supply chain management and project management.
+Susan Cholette is Professor of Decision Sciences in the Lam Family College of Business at San Francisco State University where she teaches graduate and undergraduate classes in operations, supply chain management and project management.
 Prior to her university appointment, she served as a project manager at Nonstop Solutions (now Manhattan Associates) and as a supply chain consultant for Aspen Technologies.
 She earned her Ph.D. in Operations Research at Stanford University and her BSE in Electrical Engineering at Princeton University.

 Her primary research interests concern supply chain efficiency and sustainability, especially for the food and beverage sectors.
 She has published in diverse academic journals including: Interfaces, International Journal of Production Research, International Journal of Production Economics, Supply Chain Forum: an International Journal, Journal of Cleaner Production, Journal of Consumer Marketing, Informs Transactions on Education, Journal of Optimization Theory and Applications, International Journal of Pricing and Revenue Management, International Journal of Wine Business Research, Journal of Global Marketing, International Journal of Wine Marketing.
 She has contributed an invited chapter to the anthology Green Technologies in Food Production and Processing.

 In addition to her duties at SF State, she has taught a variety of short courses elsewhere within California, France and Italy, and she is active in the business community, serving as Scholarship Director for Women in Logisitics.
 She was one of the founders of the Bay Area Green Supply Chain Forum and is on the Board of Directors of PulpWorks, Inc, a startup providing greener and safer alternatives to plastic packaging.
 In what remains of her spare time she enjoys hiking, kayaking, skiing and travelling.